devonp702/empViewReact/README.md

 * [Questions](#questions)

   ## Introduction
-Track and review your financial data all on one page.
-This app works as a WPA and makes will work online, or offline, when you connect back up, It will sync your data.
+View your employees, and change the list views.

   ## Installation
   This program runs in the browser.
-You can also install it and run it on localhost:3000 with a mongo database), Once it is set up, it can run without being connected to the network.
+You can also install it and run it on localhost:3000,

   ## Usage
-  This app is intuitive, if you are adding funds, or decreacing funds click the corresponding button after filling the fields.
+  This app is intuitive, The list loads automaticly, click buttons to change the views.

   ## License
   * I am using the MIT license.